Dance and theatre of Laos

 The dance and theatre of Laos (nattakam Lao, Lao: ນາດຕະກັມລາວ [nâːt.tā.kàm láːw]) is the primary dramatic art form of Laos' majority ethnic group, the Lao people.
 It is shared with the ethnic Lao that inhabit the Isan region of Thailand as well.
 There are mainly two types of dances (or dance-dramas), the classical dances performed in the royal courts and the folk dances now associated with morlam.

 Shadow puppetry, although not associated with dance, is an important part of Lao theatrical traditions.
-Various dance-drama troupes, mostly operating out of Louang Phrabang and Vientiane, continue to teach the old classical court dances and more Khmer-influenced dramas and folk dances, respectively.
+Various dance-drama troupes, mostly operating out of Luang Prabang and Vientiane, continue to teach the old classical court dances and more Khmer-influenced dramas and folk dances, respectively.

 Classical dance and theatre

 The dance-dramas of Laos were originally only performed for the royal court.
-The dance-dramas and musical accompaniment are all very similar to those of Thai and Cambodian classical dances.
-Lao legends of the first ruler of Lan Xang say that in addition to a large army of Khmer soldiers, he was also accompanied by many female dancers from the court of Angkor.
+Having their origins in Cambodia, the dance-dramas and musical accompaniment are all very similar to those of Khmer classical dance.
+According to Lao legends surrounding the first ruler of Lan Xang, it is said that in addition to a large army of Khmer soldiers, King Fa Ngum was accompanied by numerous female dancers from the court of Angkor.